Aydar Akhatov

 Aydar Gabdulkhaevich Akhatov (Russian: Айдар Габдулхаевич Ахатов; Tatar: Айдар Габделхәй улы Əхәтов; born 20 June 1957) is a Russian state, political and public figure, journalist, scientist-economist, ecologist, lawyer, artist.
-He is an ethnic Tatar.

 Biography

 Aydar Akhatov is an international expert in the field of ecology and economic management methods of environmental protection.
 The chairman of the Commission of experts, a member of Presidium of the Higher Ecological Council at the State Duma of the Russian Federation (1997–2008).
 DSc in Economics (1998).
 The academician of the Russian Academy of the humanities.
 The academician of the International Academy of Ecology, Man and Nature Protection Sciences (the General Consultative state of Economic and Social Council (ECOSOC) of the United Nations).
 The academician of the International Informatizational Academy of (the General Consultative state of Economic and Social Council (ECOSOC) of the United Nations).
 Having three higher educations in the Russian Federation (economics, law, ecological-geographical), Aydar Akhatov graduated also UCLA.
 One of the founders and leaders of the ecological movement in Russia.
 The active participant and the organizer of various international conferences and symposiums for ecological problematics.
 The delegate of the First All-Russian Congress on Environmental Protection (the delegate from the Republic of Tatarstan), Moscow, 3–5 June 1995.

 Aydar Akhatov developed the system of the economic mechanism of nature management and environmental protection in the conditions of transition to the market relations (1990).
 He based the first in the USSR / Russia off-budget state ecological fund with the rights of the legal person (1990), thereby having begun formation of the system of off-budget state funds on various segments at the country.
 The founder of the first in the USSR / Russia municipal sanitary-ecological police (1990), which became a prototype of the creation of the similar structures in many regions of the country, including Moscow.
 Aydar Akhatov is the author of the first Russian encyclopaedic dictionary "Ecology" (1st edition 1994, 2nd edition 1995).
 For the first time he developed a technique of definition and withdrawal of rent payments.
 He is also the author of some federal and regional (Tatarstan) bills and comments on the legislation of the natural resources block.